jsmecham/DoorwaySegue/README.md

 ## How to Use

-Simply copy `CIDoorwaySegue.h` and `maCIDoorwaySegue.m` to your project.
+Simply copy `CIDoorwaySegue.h` and `CIDoorwaySegue.m` to your project.
 Then create a "Custom" segue in the Storyboard editor and set the Segue Class to `CIDoorwaySegue`.